neubot/botticelli/README.md

 # Botticelli

-Experimenal server for Neubot and NDT tests.
+Experimental server for Neubot and NDT tests.